 - In February 2018, the U.S. National Toxicology Program (NTP) released the results of the CLARITY Core Study, the largest study ever done on BPA which was conducted by senior scientists at FDA.
 Dr. Stephen Ostroff, Deputy Commissioner for Foods and Veterinary Medicine at FDA, released a statement noting: "...our initial review supports our determination that currently authorized uses of BPA continue to be safe for consumers."
 These results are consistent with previous studies that indicate BPA is unlikely to cause health effects at the very low levels to which people are exposed.
 The Core Study was peer reviewed by an expert panel in April, and a final report is expected in August.
-On its Web site, FDA asks the question "Is BPA Safe?" with one clear answer "Yes." - In January 2015, following a comprehensive re-evaluation of BPA exposure and toxicity, EFSA's scientific experts concluded that "BPA poses no health risk to consumers of any age group (including unborn children, infants and adolescents) at current exposure levels."
-Going beyond previous assessments, EFSA evaluated exposure to BPA not only from food, but also from a range of other potential sources. - In September 2012, Health Canada released an updated assessment of BPA.
+On its Web site, FDA asks the question "Is BPA Safe?" with one clear answer "Yes." - In September 2012, Health Canada released an updated assessment of BPA.
 Experts concluded that "current dietary exposure to BPA through food packaging uses is not expected to pose a health risk to the general population, including newborns and young children." - In July 2011, the Japanese National Institute of Advanced Industrial Science and Technology (AIST) announced its most recent comprehensive BPA risk assessment, concluding that "the risk of BPA with regard to human health was believed to be very small."
 This conclusion is consistent with AIST's previous 2005 BPA risk assessment.